 The Attune Project will bring together diverse creative-arts, digital and health experts to investigate how adverse childhood experiences (ACEs) can affect adolescents’ mental health, with the aim of developing new approaches to intervention and prevention.

-Children who suffer multiple ACEs which include abuse, neglect, loss events, poverty, discrimination, racism, and relational problems at home are much more likely to develop multiple social and developmental problems, including mental health difficulties as young adults.
+Children who suffer multiple ACEs- which can include abuse, neglect, loss events, poverty, discrimination, racism and relational problems at home- are much more likely to develop multiple social and developmental problems, including mental health difficulties as young adults.

 Professor Shaughnessy said: ‘We do not fully understand what makes an adolescent vulnerable to, or protected from, mental health problems following adverse childhood experiences, nor how best to protect and support affected young people, many of whom struggle to find and engage with care services.

-The project is funded by the Medical Research Council of the Arts and Humanities Research Council and the Economic and Social Research Council.
+This project is funded by the Medical Research Council of the Arts, Humanities Research Council and the Economic and Social Research Council.